-It’s true that the new year is the most widely celebrated holiday around the globe but in Korea, you’ll hear happy new year in Korean twice a year?
+It’s true that the new year is the most widely celebrated holiday around the globe but you’ll hear happy new year in Korean twice a year in Korea.

 Confused?
 Here’s what I mean

-The common way to say happy new year in Korean is 새해 복 많이 받으세요 (saehae bok mani badeuseyo) means “I hope you receive a lot of luck in the New Year”.
-(Saehae Bok Mani Bada) is an informal way of wishing someone a happy new year.
+The common way to say happy new year in Korean language is 새해 복 많이 받으세요 (saehae bok mani badeuseyo) means “I hope you receive a lot of luck in the New Year”.
+An causal way of happy new year in korean translation is (Saehae Bok Mani Bada).
 Simply say the words (saehae bok mani badeusipsio) to make it more formal.

 But is it enough.
 Not exactly

 Here’s a complete guide to for “Korean Happy New Year” and New Year’s resolutions and common greetings in Korean to celebrate happy new year in korea like natives.